Novoanninsky (town)

-Novoanninsky (Новоа́ннинский) is a town and the administrative center of Novoanninsky District in Volgograd Oblast, Russia, located on the Buzuluk River (Don's basin), 254 km northwest of Volgograd, the administrative center of the oblast.
+Novoanninsky (Новоа́ннинский) is a town and the administrative center of Novoanninsky District in Volgograd Oblast, Russia, located on the Buzuluk River (a tributary of Don's basin), 254 km northwest of Volgograd, the administrative center of the oblast.
 Population:

 History

 It was granted town status in 1956.
+Before that, it was a rural settlement.
+Its development accelerated after the construction of the railway line in the region, which boosted trade and communication.

+Geography

+Novoanninsky lies in the forest-steppe zone of European Russia.
+The surrounding terrain is mostly flat with some gently rolling hills.
+The Buzuluk River runs the town, contributing to its agricultural suitability.